UnicornTV/Flourish-Tutorial-Thinkster/2_EntryFormController.md

 object in code, the userInteractionEnabled property is set to false by default.
 We actually could have drawn the picker in our Main.storyboard file using interface builder and set our properties attributes inspector.
-The reason we did not draw our dropdown in the interface builder is because we are going to be problematically creating what's called <i>subviews</i> of the button.
+The reason we did not draw our dropdown in the interface builder is because we are going to be programatically creating what's called <i>subviews</i> of the button.

 {video: flourish_subview_superview}